akumoth/akumoth/README.md

 ![googas](https://media.tenor.com/6wOuNNYgMWwAAAAd/cat-water.gif)

-I'm a Venezuelan Python programmer in the area of Data Science, specializing in database creation & management, and dashboards & analysis, that likes to use graphic design and visual language to facilitate communicating complicated knowledge and dense, varied data in a simple, didactic and easy manner.
+I'm a Venezuelan Python programmer in the area of Data Science, specializing not just in data analysis and visualization but also in data warehouse creation & management.
+I like to use graphic design and visual language to facilitate communicating complicated knowledge and dense, varied data in a simple, didactic and easy manner.

 Currently learning Godot and looking to collaborate and work on new projects and opportunities that'll help me learn more and strengthen my skillset.